 Steve: Okay, and then so making sense of sense is like an Finance blog.
 So what can you just give us an idea of who your affiliate partners are?
 And actually if you wouldn’t mind just kind of Define Affiliate marketing for some of the listeners who might not know what that is and then just kind of how you get these affiliate Partnerships established?

 Michelle: Yeah, definitely.
 So affiliate marketing for me on making sense of sense.
 I will promote something on my blog.
 So something I really like to promote is like, something easy to be like the instapod like I use it every single day.
 So it makes sense that I would promote it to my readers and I might include a link in a recipe Roundup post or something right to talk about the instapod and then if a reader buys something from Amazon or the instapod specifically through me I will earn a commission.
-The commission rates really depend on the company and the product Amazon is usually super low but other products such as like an online course could be as high as like 40 60 percent.
+The commission rates really depend on the company and the product, Amazon is usually super low but other products such as like an online course could be as high as like 40 60 percent.

 Michelle: So I’ve talked to people who have had success In all different types of orders.
 So I mean some people they might start with affiliate marketing right away and they’ll say success others might have to wait six eight months or whatever.
-I always tell people to First focus on like first start your blog and you can learn about affiliate marketing.
-The same time so that you don’t have to like go back and change everything of course because once you learn like the fundamentals of affiliate marketing, it’s like super easy.
+I always tell people to First focus on like first start your blog and you can learn about affiliate marketing at the same time so that you don’t have to like go back and change everything of course because once you learn like the fundamentals of affiliate marketing, it’s like super easy.
 You just like apply it really quick and it doesn’t have to be like a huge like strenuous task.

 Steve: Can we talk about some of those fundamentals if you wouldn’t mind?

 Michelle: Yeah for sure.
 So number one.
 I always tell people like affiliate marketing is not as easy as just like slapping a bunch of affiliate links on like your social media page or on your blog or whatever.
-Like I see that all the time people will just be like hey by thence depart and Like literally the whole blog post.
+Like I see that all the time people will just be like hey bty this instapod and Like literally the whole blog post.
 That’s all it says, but no you actually have to like think more about your readers something that I talk about on making sense of sense won’t always work on your own blog.
 So I get that a lot like people say like, oh, I’m promoting all the same things as you but it’s not working on my blog and I go read their blog and their Blog has like nothing to do about money Finance or anything like that.

 So first you want to think about your readers.
 What do your readers want to read about?
 What are you an expert in?
 What do you like to talk about?
 What do you actually use?
-So I’m I mean what I promote won’t always work for everyone else you want to do like your own survey your own research and see what actually works for you and your blog.
+So I mean what I promote won’t always work for everyone else you want to do like your own survey your own research and see what actually works for you and your blog.

 Steve: So you mentioned some people start out with an affiliate marketing first and then worry about traffic.
 What do you recommend?
 Do you recommend figure out what you want to promote first and then writing the content around that or just writing the content first and then just naturally looking for affiliate partners for products to promote.

-Michelle: so that really depends.
+Michelle: So that really depends.
 Usually there’s like an affiliate product or something related.
-It or something kind of similar for almost anything.
+Or something kind of similar for almost anything.
 So it’s usually pretty easy to find something.
 So it really just depends on what you want to do for me that all of my blog posts are affiliate related.
 So I might write and then a year later I might realize oh, there’s like something I could easily place in here.
 So for me, usually I about I want to say two-thirds of my content is like not affiliate related at all.
 And then the other third is like easily.
 I can easily place an affiliate Link in it.

-Steve: And how do you decide whether when you write a post?
+Steve: And how do you decide whether, when you write a post?
 Is it for the intention of making money with affiliate marketing for that 1/3, I guess that you mentioned.

 Michelle: No, not really.
 It just kind of naturally happens because when you’re writing about something there’s almost always something that you’re probably talking about that you can easily promote that someone’s probably interested in because when you’re writing a blog post, you’re probably answering some kind of question.
 So I mean like what’s the best budgeting app or something like that?
 And you’re just naturally talking about budgeting or whatever and so just should easily align and that’s why I always recommend for a writer like when you’re writing an affiliate blog post.